Near vs sourceBOLD

 Pricing transparency

-sourceBOLD publishes the dollar band on /what-it-costsand writes the literal monthly Service Fee into the MSA at signing.
+sourceBOLD publishes the dollar band on /what-it-costsand writes the literal monthly Service Fee into the SOW at signing.
 Near’s pricing is sales-gated; the published 30% fee structure comes from third-party reporting.
 If your procurement prefers to validate pricing before the discovery call, sourceBOLD’s surface is wider.

 03 · where Near wins